 Home is a Planet Far, Far, Away for a Wee Homesick Alien…

-A wee alien is left behind on Planet Earth by his peers when their spaceship leaves without him.
-The alien makes friends with a kid Elliot and his family, but wants to return home.
+A wee alien makes friends with a kid and his family, but wants to return home.

 Kids driving you up the wall?
 Raining outside?
 Fed up of superheroes and light-sabres?
 I can totally empathise with you, which is why I’m recommending this kiddy friendly movie to entertain your brood.
-It’s the 1980s classic movie for all the family, and it’s another
+A wee clue… It’s an 1980s classic movie for all the family, and it’s another

 The film starts one starry night, where after some eerie lights are seen in the forest.
 We see they belong to a space ship parked in the woods near North California.
 Wee alien creatures are foraging for plant samples near the craft.
 One explores further afield and observes the view of the town.
 The wee aliens are disturbed by cars, then men in torches head their way.
 The wee aliens scurry back to the ship leaving one of their kind behind, as the ship takes off.
 The men watch it leave…